websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 **Completion Velocity:** A line chart displays the completion rate for the workflow process.
 The default display shows the number of completed workflow instances per day, for the last 30 days.

-The overall throughput rate for the time period is displayed in the top of the chart (as _Inst/timeUnit_), while the trend-line is presented in the chart body.
+The overall throughput rate for the time period appears in the top of the chart (as _Inst/timeUnit_), while the trend-line appears in the chart body.
 The overall performance metric and the chart body are updated when you select a new time period; the time unit changes depending on the total time period you're measuring.
 For the Last 30 Days duration and longer periods, the time unit is configurable (instances per day, week, or month):

 ![View the completion rate of items in a workflow process.](./workflow-metrics-reports/images/03.png)